 3.22.1 We maintain clear and professional boundaries in all communication with students, regardless of the method.
 We don’t share our personal information with students, and we avoid asking for theirs unless it’s appropriate to our professional role.
 If a student tries to establish personal contact, or if contact happens coincidentally outside of College, we use our professional judgment and respond in a way that is transparent, appropriate, and open to scrutiny.

 3.22.2 We use only College-approved channels—such as college phones and email addresses—for communicating with students.
 We don’t give out personal contact details, including mobile numbers, personal email addresses, or social media handles, unless this has been explicitly agreed in writing with a member of the senior management team.
-Where you are it to your manager
+Where you are contacted by a student through a personal or inappropriate channel, please report it to your manager.

 3.23.
 Curriculum Topics